-In practice policymakers often face budget constraints, but only have imperfect information about whether a given eligibility criterion satisfies the budget constraint.
+I follow this line of work in focusing on settings where the eligibility policy for welfare programs must be determined ex ante and cannot be easily adjusted during implementation, such as Food Stamp and Medicaid in the United States.\footnote{There are also settings in which eligibility is implemented sequentially until the budget is exhausted, such as anti-poverty programs in Chile as analyzed by \cite{carneiro2019tackling}.
+My analysis does not extend to those cases, as it does not account for the possibility that the benefits and costs may vary depending on the order in which individuals enroll.} In practice policymakers often face budget constraints, but only have imperfect information about whether a given eligibility policy satisfies the budget constraint.
 First, there may be imperfect take-up: eligible individuals might not participate in the welfare program, resulting in zero cost to the government, e.g. \citet{finkelstein_take-up_2019}.
 Second, costs incurred by eligible individuals who participate in the welfare program may vary considerably, largely driven by individuals' different needs but also many other factors, e.g. \citet{finkelstein_adjusting_2017}.
-Both considerations are hard to predict ex ante, implying that the potential cost of providing eligibility to any given individual is unknown at the time of designing the eligibility criterion.
-Unobservability of the potential cost requires estimation based on experimental data, contributing to uncertainty in the budget estimate of a given eligibility criterion.
-The existing EWM approach takes cost as known, so that in the aforementioned example the upper bound $\overline{t}$ for the income threshold that satisfies the budget constraint is known.
-Therefore, the existing approach is not able to address issues such as a potential cost overrun due to an underestimate of the budget.
+Both considerations are hard to predict ex ante, implying that the potential cost of providing eligibility to any given individual is unknown at the time of designing the eligibility policy.
+Unobservability of the potential cost requires estimation based on experimental data, contributing to uncertainty in the budget estimate of a given eligibility policy.